Olympic (soil): Soil horizons

 Olympic soils have a relatively shallow and slightly cemented topsoil followed by five defining Bt horizons.
 A Bt horizon contains an illuvial layer of lattice clays.
 It forms below an eluvial horizon.
 The Bt horizon can lay exposed where surface soil layers have been removed during erosion.
 The Bt usually has a high ratio of fine clay to total clay:

 A horizon: The topsoil layer is dark brown, silty clay loam with fine subangular blocky and moderate fine granular structure.
 It is hard, friable, slightly sticky, and plastic, with many roots and very fine irregular pores.
 The layer is slightly acidic (pH 6.2) and is about 4 to 7 inches thick.

 ABc horizon: The second layer is dark reddish-brown silty clay loam with a similar structure to the A horizon but with 5% concretions and moderately acid (pH 5.8).

 Bt1 horizon - The third layer is dark reddish-brown silty clay loam, with moderate medium fine and very fine subangular blocky structure, 2% concretions, and moderately acid (pH 5.8).

 Bt2 horizon: The fourth layer is yellowish-red silty clay with a moderate coarse subangular blocky structure that parts to medium fine subangular blocky.
 It has many faint and distinct clay films on faces of peds and in pores and is moderately acidic (pH 5.8).

 Bt3 horizon: The fifth layer is yellowish-red clay, with moderate medium and fine subangular blocky structure, many faint and distinct clay films, and moderately acidic (pH 5.6).

 Bt4 horizon: The sixth layer is yellowish-red clay, with moderate medium and fine subangular and angular blocky structure and 7% concretions.
 It is strongly acidic (pH 5.3).

 Bt5 horizon: The seventh layer is yellowish-red rubbed, dark red, and reddish-brown clay with a moderately coarse and very coarse angular blocky structure that parts to medium and fine subangular angular blocky structure.
 It is very strongly acidic (pH 5.0).

-Cr horizon: The final layer is strongly weathered basalt and strongly acidic (pH 4.8).
+Cr horizon: The final layer is strongly weathered basalt and very strongly acidic (pH 4.8).